 Exposure to diagnostic imaging techniques such as X-ray and CT scan could cause DNA damage in our body leading to cancer.
 We wish to develop a unique antioxidant formula to avoid the risk of cancer.
 Apple peel has some unique and strong antioxidants called flavonoids.
 Our aim of this project is to examine whether apple flavonoids could contribute to the protection against DNA damage.
 We will use a carcinogen-induced experimental method using human cells to assess test compounds for protecting DNA damage.

-The overall objective of the proposed initiative is to develop a novel, automated and integrated harvesting system that will identify the root causes of increased loses; increase berry picking efficiency and product quality.
-The increased harvesting losses of wild blueberry crop during harvesting have pushed the growers and processors within the industry to set a goal, to increase the harvestable yields of wild blueberries by 33% to justify ever increasing cost of agrochemicals.
+The overall objective of the proposed initiative is to develop a novel, berry harvesting system that will identify the root causes of increased loses; increase berry picking efficiency and product quality.
+Currently, there are 15 to 25% fruit yield losses during the harvesting.
+The wild blueberry growers set a goal increase the harvestable yields by 33%.